 Building Trelissick's bridge

-Below is a simple timeline of the project, outlining important milestones and moments of interest.
-This will be continually updated as the works unfold over the coming months.
+Below is a timeline of the project to replace and raise funds for a new bridge, outlining important milestones and moments of interest.
 Starting from the latest development the timeline runs backwards through time; press the + signs for more information about each point.

 03 Mar 18

 People can now cross the bridge to Carcaddon and see it's beautiful design for themselves.
 The bridge’s elegant curved design perfectly captures the spirit of Trelissick with its winding garden and rolling countryside.
 A closer look at its craftsmanship reveals subtle echoes of Trelissick’s historic character seen in the design of the estate’s gates and doorways.
 Now the bridge will become part of the garden’s history to be appreciated by generations to come.